Women's Adventure Travels

 Size and Vibe: Covering about 1,902 square miles, Grand Canyon National Park is 7,000 feet above sea level.
 It rests on the Colorado Plateau, straddling the Four Corner states of Arizona, Colorado, Utah, and New Mexico.

 Best time of year to go – March to May is considered the best time of year for several reasons.
 Springtime offers moderate temperatures compared to the summer, making it ideal for hiking.
 Crowds are a lot thinner, as they peak in the summer season for most national parks.
-The bloom of wildflowers in the canyon in spring makes it picture perfect.
+The bloom of wildflowers in the canyon in spring makes it picture-perfect.

 How many people per year – 5.97 million (2019)